haoliutj/EM_Trace_collection/README.md

 # EM Trace Collection

-instruction and sripts for collecting EM trace with different devices. such as wtih device CW505 H-Field probe, and wtih device osilloscope ps3206D to collect EM trace. the details can be find in each sub-folder.
+This repos include instruction and sripts for collecting EM trace with different devices. such as wtih device CW505 H-Field probe, and wtih device osilloscope ps3206D to collect EM trace.

+How to collect EM trace, please see the details in the corresponding sub-folder.